Self-paced

 Step 2: Exploration and data cleaning

 Once we have loaded the dataset, we must analyze it in its entirety, without disintegration of train and test, to obtain joint conclusions.
-Once we have the information loaded in a manageable data structure such as a Pandas DataFrame, we can start with the process.
+Once we have the information loaded into a manageable data structure, such as a Pandas DataFrame, we can start with the process.

 In [2]: